 Also I know this sounds crazy but my other source of inspiration was a black cat, a throw back to Chester.
 I had never seen this strange black cat before and suddenly he just started appearing in our garden.
 There was something different about him.
 He appeared like a miniature panther, all glossy and splendid, looking for attention, with his mesmerising eyes, I fell under his spell.
 He liked to show off, he would disappear into thin air, climb to ridiculous heights, or chase his tail around the garden like a demented clown.
 He just had to play a part in this book too.
 Lets just say he has a subsidiary part to a main character, who is male, young and very interesting too, just like him.
 That was the beginning.
 Looking back I am amazed that from just a few initial thoughts my idea just seemed to grow and grow.
 Now my debut novel is nearly ready for the final edit.
 How did that happen?
 I couldn’t be happier in fact if I had a tail, I’m sure I would be whizzing around and around chasing it with excitement!

-Update: I released my first book August 26th 2017 in kindle form via Amazon.
-The paperback will hopefully be released before Christmas.
+Update: I released my first book The Curse of Time Book 1 Bloodstone in August 26th 2017 in kindle form via Amazon.
+The paperback is now released too.

 Bye for now, xxxxx